OSU summer send-off picnic is July 25 - Urbana Daily Citizen

 Additionally, scholarship winners from Champaign County will be acknowledged.
 In early June each year, the club sponsors a bike ride to raise funds for those scholarships.

 All Ohio State Alumni and current students in Champaign County are invited to attend this free event.
 While food will be provided, alumni could bring their favorite dessert to share.
-Please RSVP to Chris Harmison at charm@ctcn.net or (937) 896-3111 by July 19.
+RSVPs for the OSU Alumni Summer Picnic and Send-off should be received by July 19.
+RSVP to Chris Harmison at charm@ctcn.net or (937) 652-3546.

-Additionally, scholarships will be presented to four incoming freshmen from Champaign County.
-In early June, the club sponsored a bike ride to raise funds for those scholarships.

-All Ohio State alumni in Champaign County are invited to attend this free picnic which will be catered by Rudy’s Smokehouse, but are asked to RSVP to Jill Michael at jill@michaelfamilyfarms.com or (937) 215-5013 by July 25.